Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: The effects of cosmic expansion on gravitation

 \subsection{The secular increase of active mass}

-In quasi-metric relativity active mass varies throughout space-time (but {\em not} in the Newtonian limit of the QMF, since this variation is defined in terms of a varying scale factor).
-In particular there is a secular increase as seen from equations (8) and (48).
-This is equivalent to a secular increase of the gravitational ``constant'' $G_{\text C}$ as measured in a local gravitational test experiment (e.g., a Cavendish experiment).
-From equation (8) we get the predicted time variation \eqa {\frac{G_{\text C},_t}{G_{\text C}}}={\frac{1}{t}}=(1+O(2))H {\approx}8{\times}10^{-11}{\,}{\rm yr}^{-1}, \ena for the present epoch.
+In quasi-metric relativity, active mass varies throughout space-time (but {\em not} in the Newtonian limit of the QMF, since this variation is defined in terms of a varying scale factor).
+In particular, for material particles, there is a secular increase linear in $t$ as seen from equation (8).
+This is equivalent to a secular increase of the gravitational ``constant'' $G^{\rm S}_t$.
+On the other hand, the secular increase of active electromagnetic field energy has an extra factor ${\frac{t}{t_0}}$ corresponding to a secular increase going as $t^2$ for the second gravitational ``constant'' $G^{\rm B}_t$.
+This means that $G^{\rm B}_t$ and $G^{\rm S}_t$ will be equal for some particular cosmic epoch, but the possibility that this is close to the present epoch is very unlikely.
+Therefore, $G^{\rm B}_t$ and $G^{\rm S}_t$ are probably very different today.
+With two different coupling parameters, what is measured in a local gravitational test experiment where the gravitational sources do not follow the cosmic expansion (e.g., a Cavendish experiment), will depend on source composition.
+That is, although electromagnetic field energy does not contribute much to source mass, one may in priciple measure $G^{\rm B}_{t_0}$ and $G^{\rm S}_{t_0}$ at the present epoch by varying source composition.
+For the rest of this paper we will assume that electromagnetic field energy contribution to source masses is negligible so that we can set $M^{\rm (EM)}_t{\approx}0$.
+With this approximation, we get the predicted time variation of $G^{\rm S}_t$ from equation (8), i.e., \eqa {\frac{G^{\rm S}_{t},_t}{G^{\rm S}_{t}}}={\frac{1}{t}}=(1+O(2))H {\approx}8{\times}10^{-11}{\,}{\rm yr}^{-1}, \ena for the present epoch.
 However, laboratory gravitational experiments are nowhere near the experimental accuracy needed to test this prediction.
-On the other hand, space experiments in the solar system (e.g., ranging measurements) and observational constraints on solar models from helioseismology are claimed to rule out any possible fractional time variation of $G$ larger than about $10^{-12}$ yr$^{-1}$.
-See e.g. [19-21] and references therein.
-It thus may appear as the prediction (74) is in conflict with experiment.
-But as we shall see in the following, this does not follow.
+On the other hand, space experiments in the solar system (e.g., ranging measurements) and observational constraints on solar models from helioseismology are claimed to rule out any possible fractional time variation of $G^{\rm S}_t$ larger than about $10^{-12}$ yr$^{-1}$.
+See, e.g., references [19-21] and references therein.
+It thus may appear as the prediction (79) is in conflict with experiment.
+But as we shall see in what follows, this is not the case.